-For anyone who hasn’t been following Remake’s #PayUp campaign, 18 major fashion labels are currently under fire for cancelling clothing orders that had already been sewn by garment makers around the globe prior to the Covid-19 outbreak.
+For anyone who hasn’t been following Remake’s #PayUp campaign, 16 major fashion labels are currently under fire for cancelling orders around the globe as a response to the Covid-19 outbreak.
 As a result of this delinquent behavior by brands, millions of unclaimed — and, in many cases, unpaid — apparel orders still remain in the possession of Bangladesh suppliers, leaving many to question what will happen to all the unwanted clothes that have now been discarded by brands.

-Lost Stock is making headlines for offering a unique solution that seems to be advantageous to both the consumer and the factory suppliers — however, this innovative solution to waste may not be all that it’s cracked up to be.
+Lost Stock is making headlines for providing a unique service that seems to be advantageous to both the consumer and the factory suppliers.
 The company, which is owned by Mallzee, purchases cancelled orders from factories and offers the clothes at a discount to consumers.
 For £35, customers receive a mystery box containing three items of clothing.
-All items are unbranded, and a portion of the sales from every order is donated to SAJIDA Foundation to provide a week’s worth of food and supplies to a Bangladesh garment worker and their family.
+All items are unbranded, and a portion of the sales from every order is donated to SAJIDA Foundation to provide a week’s worth of food and supplies to a Bangladeshi garment worker and their family.

-While the mystery box aims to help garment makers, Lost Stock may pose an ethical quandary to consumers who want to ensure that brands #PayUp.
+However, while the mystery box aims to help garment makers and the environment, Lost Stock may pose an ethical quandary to consumers who want to ensure that brands #PayUp.

 Glamour (UK) and Business Insider both reported that the box includes brands like Gap and Topshop, which remain on Remake’s PayUp list.
-When Remake reached out to Lost Stock about the items in the box to learn more about which brands are featured, Lost Stock refused to be specific.
+When Remake reached out to Lost Stock about the items in the box to learn more about which brands are featured, Lost Stock responded with the following via email:

-“Whilst there has been a lot of media coverage on the brands and retailers that have cancelled stock and we are buying cancelled stock — we aren’t actually naming the brands that the stock we are buying were destined for as Lost Stock packages will be made up of items from a wide range of retailers and all labels will be removed (and in most instances replaced by Lost Stock branding),” stated a Lost Stock representative via email.
+“Whilst there has been a lot of media coverage on the brands and retailers that have cancelled stock and we are buying cancelled stock — we aren’t actually naming the brands that the stock we are buying were destined for as Lost Stock packages will be made up of items from a wide range of retailers and all labels will be removed (and in most instances replaced by Lost Stock branding).”

-Remake has pushed for accountability from major brands that have refused to #PayUp for cancelled orders and over 150,000+ signatures have been added to the #PayUp petition in a fight to advocate for the garment makers not being paid for work they’ve already completed.
+Remake has pushed for accountability from major brands that have refused to #PayUp for cancelled orders, and over 240,000+ signatures have been added to the #PayUp petition in a fight to advocate for the garment makers not being paid for work they’ve already completed.

 If the items in Lost Stock boxes include clothing made for brands that have yet to #PayUp, then consumers aren’t purchasing “lost” stock — they’re purchasing goods made from stolen labor.